 X. Treatment Simulation - The process during which the patient is optimally positioned for treatment and all necessary data are collected to develop the radiation treatment plan.
 It can also permit a simulation or test of the chosen treatment parameters prior to actual treatment.
-Treatment simulation uses various imaging modalities including diagnostic x-ray and fluoroscopic units, CT, and MRI.
+Treatment simulation uses various imaging modalities including, but not limited to, diagnostic x-ray and fluoroscopic units, CT, and MRI.